Troubleshooting authenticity issues

 $ sq verify --signer-file alice.cert file.txt

-My certificate is expired
+My certificate has expired

 $ sq encrypt --for=$FINGERPRINT --signer=$FINGERPRINT file.txt